Mary Magdalene, Nicodemus, and Shabbat (Exploring The Chosen with Youth)

 While watching The Chosen, I made occasional comments through the chat but I tried to not do too much teaching.
 I wanted the youth to enjoy it and not just see The Chosen as an elaborate preaching illustration.
 For the most part, I just clarified who characters were (especially if anyone missed episode 1!) and occasionally I briefly explained a reference or allusion that was confusing to my youth.

-Discussing The Chosen Episode 2
+The Chosen Season 1 Episode 2 Discussion Questions

 To begin your discussion of The Chosen episode 2, I'd invite your to discuss a couple questions: